RL ROLAND LOPEZ

 // 2 min read

-The cost of modifying an application increases disproportionately to its complexity.
+The cost of changing an app rises faster than its complexity.

 # app/models/user.rb